Reef monitoring sampling methods

 Accuracy and observer variability

 Hard and soft corals are typically identified to genus level.
 Algae and other organisms are placed into functional groups.
 A comparison of identifications made in the field with the video footage found that ‘benthic groups’ and ‘families of hard coral’ could be identified most accurately from video images (both with an accuracy around 90 per cent).
 Life forms of hard corals proved to be the least accurate and most variable level of classification (74 per cent).
 Observer error was small relative to estimates of cover.

 For more detailed information see Standard operational procedure number 10.

 Counts of reef fishes on fixed transects

-Fish from a list of 191 species, representing 10 families, are counted on the five 50 m transects in each of three sites at each reef.
+Fish species, representing 10 families, are counted on the five 50 m transects in each of three sites at each reef.
 All species are largely non-cryptic (‘cryptic’ fish are fish that are often hard to see, for example because they hide) and are easily identified underwater.
 They include commercial and non-commercial fish.

 Because the surveys span the annual recruitment season, fish less than one year old are excluded from counts.
 These are distinguished by their small size and often distinctive colouration.
 Large, mobile fish are counted using a 5 m wide belt transect, while damselfishes are counted separately on transects 1 m wide.
 The lengths of all large predatory fishes are estimated visually.